XoaquinCB/motor-controller-protocol/protocol-specification-v2.0.md

 - **Command code:** 0x22
 - **SMBus protocols:** read block

 Pops and returns data directly from the sample buffer.
 This command reads as many bytes as are available from the sample buffer, up to 32 bytes.
 Since a block size of zero is not allowed, if the buffer is empty the device will respond to the command code with a NACK.
-The command code will always get an ACK response if there is data available in the buffer.
+The device will always respond with an ACK to the command code if there is data available in the buffer.

 See [section 4](#4-the-sample-buffer) for more information about the sample buffer.